What's deprecated or removed from SharePoint Server 2019

 APPLIES TO: 2013 2016 2019 Subscription Edition SharePoint in Microsoft 365

 Learn about the features and functionality that are deprecated or removed in SharePoint Server 2019.

 Deprecated features are included in SharePoint Server 2019 for compatibility with previous product versions.
-For information about new features in SharePoint Server 2019, see New and improved features in SharePoint Server 2019.
+For info about new features in SharePoint Server 2019, see New and improved features in SharePoint Server 2019.